lrosati18/liliana-rosati-capstone/README.md

 - Allow users to like/comment on other users posts/pages
 - Add stats to profile (#cities/countries travelled, member since, etc.)
 - Add quiz that uses AI to suggest places to travel next

+## Instructions for Running

+- `npm i`
+- setup variables in .env file by referencing the .env.sample file
+  - you will need an access token from Mapbox and the url to the server